onofricamila/DyClee/README.md

 The plots for a 2D dataset would look like these:
 ![Figure_2](https://user-images.githubusercontent.com/26676136/67420367-de07b700-f5a4-11e9-8fa5-05adb6e1c96a.png)

 :bulb: Keep in mind that micro clusters acompass elements which are close according to the *'relative size'* parameter, taking into account all the features.
-On the other hand, final clusters are a set of connected micro clusters: a chain of dense micro clusters which are directly connected; that meaning micro clusters that are close according to the *'relative size'* parameter but only in a subset of features (at least total features - *'uncdim'*).
-Semi dense micro clusters will be in the borders.
+On the other hand, final clusters are a set of connected micro clusters: a chain of dense micro clusters which are directly connected; that meaning micro clusters that are close according to the *'relative size'* parameter, but only in a subset of features (at least total features - *'uncdim'*).
+Semi dense micro clusters will be at the borders.